 “Oi, I told you I saw what happened downstairs.
 Potter likes sass.
 Why do you think he’s been chasing after Evans all these years?
 He’ll like you as a person when he gets to know you, and he’ll love your flying as soon as he sees you on a broom.
 Besides, he’ll be down yet another chaser if he rejects you for the spot.”
-She crossed her arms over her chest and gave me her ‘Mel look’
+She crossed her arms over her chest and gave me her ‘Mel look’.
+My insides cringed.

 “There is no way you’ll quit the team!”
 I protested.
 “You need to be out there if you want the scouts to see you, Mel.
 You won’t get offered a spot with the Harpies if you’re sitting in the stands.
 They don't want a player that'll sit out just because the Captain chose a good player over your friend.”

 “Yeah, you’re right.
 I wouldn’t quit.
 But I’d threaten to, and I think that'd get the same reaction from Potter…” Mel grinned with a wicked glint in her eye.